The two components that are painfully obvious about a light are the LED and the battery. However, there’s much more.

 The simplest way to do this is to use a resistor to absorb any extra energy, however this means that you could waste a fairly large percentage of the energy in the battery making the resistors warm.
 It works out better to give the LED little bursts of energy so that you don’t exceed the rated capacity but don’t waste so much power.

-There's also thermal constraints.
+Second, There’s also thermal constraints.
 So even if you get the driver circuit right, if the LED gets too hot, it may fry.
+So you need to do something with the heat, probably some aluminum-block heatsink.